 Research Interest/Area of Expertise

 My research in clinical health psychology focuses on emotion regulation and intimacy processes in couples facing physical and mental health problems with the long-term goal of developing interventions aimed at improving couples' individual and relationship health and well-being.
 I am particularly interested in emotional validation and empathic responses to self-disclosures as relationship processes that may contribute to better pain adjustment and mental health.
 To this end, I have conducted studies in pain clinic, community, and analogue samples using multiple methods (i.e., questionnaires, interviews, observation, experiments) to assess interpersonal, cognitive-behavioral, and affective dimensions of the pain experience.
+I am also collaborating with colleagues to study these processes in parents and their children with health problems (i.e., children with poor metabolic control, children with chronic pain).
 With a grant from NIH/NCCIH, I am building on my basic research findings by developing and testing a mindfulness and acceptance intervention aimed at emotion regulation processes in couples with chronic pain.

-In my role as Associate Dean of The Graduate School, I am initiating a social science research program on individual and systemic variables that impact the success of diverse groups of undergraduates, graduate students, post-docs, and faculty.
-In particular, I am interested in malleable psychosocial characteristics that promote (e.g., growth mindset) and hinder (e.g., fixed mindset, grit, stereotype threat) success as well as faculty behaviors that might promote (and sometimes, hinder) student success.
+My work as a university administrator has piqued my interest in issues relating to equity, diversity, and inclusion in higher education.
+I am now conducting a social science research program on individual and systemic variables that impact the success of diverse groups of undergraduates, graduate students, post-docs, and faculty.
+In particular, I am interested in malleable psychosocial characteristics that promote (e.g., growth mindset) and hinder (e.g., fixed mindset, grit, stereotype threat) success as well as faculty gatekeeping behaviors that might promote (and sometimes, hinder) student success.

 Education – Degrees, Licenses, Certifications